Jayden-Lind/jayden-lind.github.io/_posts/2022-06-22-htb-retired.md

 [+] listening …
 ```

 Using [pwntools](https://docs.pwntools.com/en/stable/) we can check if there's any quick and easy avenues on this particular binary.
-Which there is none, as seen below.
+Which based on the output below, shows no easy wins.

 ```sh
 ┌─[✗]─[jayden@JD-Desktop]─[~/ctf/retired]